n1rip/controller/README.md

 2. install dependencies

     ```sh
-    sudo zypper in kernel-devel gcc make
+    sudo zypper in kernel-devel kernel-source gcc make
     ```

+3. update configuration in `./n1.example.cfg`

-3. build and run
+4. build and run

     ```sh
     ./run-debug.sh
     ```

+## feedback

+i'm open to feedback and improvements! please create [an issue](https://github.com/n1rip/controller/issues/new) for this purpose.